 Check the full list of policies and make sure you comply with them to expedite review and approval of your action.

 If you use the Google Assistant logo or branding in your promotional materials, follow the branding policies.
 Your materials must meet our branding standards and requirements for approval.

 Make sure everything works.
 Check for the following common errors and violations:

 - Transport must be secure: Verify that you use HTTPs (TLS) encryption on the transport for your webhooks.

-- Verify webhook requests: Make sure that you're signing your webhook requests and verifying them in your webhook.
+- Verify webhook requests: Make sure that you're signing your webhook requests (Dialogflow or Actions SDK) and verifying them in your webhook.

-- Test your invocation name: Make sure that the invocation name you’ve set consistently triggers your actions.
-Use the Google Home device or the web simulator and speak your invocation name repeatedly, in different real-world scenarios (i.e., with noise in the background, or at different distances from the device).
-If possible, ask people of different genders or with different accents to invoke your actions.
+- Test your Action name: Make sure that the Action name you’ve set consistently triggers your Action.
+Use a hardware device or the web simulator and speak your invocation name repeatedly, in different real-world scenarios (i.e., with noise in the background, or at different distances from the device).
+If possible, ask people of different genders or with different accents to invoke your Action.
 If your invocation name is not consistently recognized, you may want to change it.

 - Test on real devices: Although the web simulator is great for testing your Action quickly while developing, you should always test invocation and dialogs on real devices, such as voice-activated speakers.
 This is the best way to understand how your Action functions in real life and helps you in figuring out how to improve the user experience.